Toyota Corolla (E110): Corolla G6 and G6R

-The G6 was a special version of the European E110 Corolla hatchback, powered by a 1.3 L 4E-FE or a 1.6 L 4A-FE engine in the pre-facelift and by a 1.4-liter 4ZZ-FE or a 1.6-liter 3ZZ-FE engine in the facelift, the G6 features colour-matched bumpers, front Lip (pre-facelift and facelift optional) and unique to this model: short-ratio 6-speed C161/C162 transmission, all-wheel disc brakes from the E110 liftback, front honeycomb grill, black/red honeycomb dials and silver cluster face.
+The G6 was a special version of the European E110 Corolla hatchback, powered by a 1.3 L 4E-FE or a 1.6 L 4A-FE engine in the pre-facelift and by a 1.4-liter 4ZZ-FE or a 1.6-liter 3ZZ-FE engine in the facelift, the G6 features color-matched bumpers, front Lip (pre-facelift and facelift optional) and unique to this model: short-ratio 6-speed C161/C162 transmission, all-wheel disc brakes from the E110 liftback, front honeycomb grill, black/red honeycomb dials and silver cluster face.
 Some cars were fitted with 15-inch OZ Racing Superturismo rims as a dealer option.

 To celebrate Toyota's 1999 Manufacturer's World Rally Championship the G6R was created, going on sale in December 1998.
-It was a 1.6-liter, pre-facelift Corolla G6 with several extras unique to this model: an aluminium hood to reduce weight, red seat belts, colour-matched front lip from the G6, colour-matched side skirts, unique 15-inch alloy wheels and special commemorative badges.
+It was a 1.6-liter, pre-facelift Corolla G6 with several extras unique to this model: an aluminum hood to reduce weight, red seat belts, color-matched front lip from the G6, color-matched side skirts, unique 15-inch alloy wheels and special commemorative badges.
 This version was only available in the UK, Spain, Netherlands and Germany; 420 examples were made for the United Kingdom.

 Toyota's aim for these special models was to increase fun by decreasing weight rather than increasing power so that younger drivers wouldn't be priced out by high insurance costs.
 They claimed "Not a hot-hatch, the G6 placed emphasis on affordable fun rather than insurance-prohibitive performance."